MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/unified/updating-mac-apps.md

 ---

 # Updating Existing Mac Apps

-_Follow these steps to update an existing Xamarin.Mac app to use the Unified API._

 Updating an existing app to use the Unified API requires changes to the project file itself as well as to the namespaces and APIs used in the application code.